Abdelrhman20khaled/Universal-Remote-Control/README.md

 ## Next Steps
 - Finalize the embedded C code for ATMEGA32.
 - Test and debug the system to ensure proper signal detection and response.

-## Repository Structure
-- `/PCB_Design/`: Contains Altium Designer files, including schematic, layout, and 3D model.
-- `/Embedded_Code/`: Contains the C code for ATMEGA32 (Work in progress).
-- `/Docs/`: Documentation related to the project.
+-
 ## License
-This project is open-source and available under the [MIT License](LICENSE).
+This project is Open-Source.